gitter-badger/Togethr/README.md

 Togethr is an open-source project that aims to increase access to care for the 73% of students who experience a mental health crisis during college.
 Of the 2.2 million students who sought counseling in 2012, 41% reported difficulty receiving treatment because of long waits and inconvenient services.

 Our Rails-based platform will offer a solution for the 88% of campuses that do not have the staff to accomodate the increasing number of students seeking help.
 We will provide virtual (text and video-based) counseling as well as convenient scheduling for in-person sessions.
-While students are on a waitlist, they will be able to text-chat anonymously with peers who are in a similar situation for immediate support.
+While students are on a waitlist, they will be able attend counselor-led group therapy sessions organized around different topics.
+Using text-chat will allow students to preserve their anonymity.